 What is SIP trunking?

-A Session Initiation Protocol (SIP) trunk is the digital version of an analog trunk line that lets users make outgoing calls and receive incoming ones.
+A Session Initiation Protocol (SIP) trunk is the digital version of an analog trunk line that lets users make outgoing and receive incoming calls.
 A SIP trunk allows a business to make local or long-distance calls over the internet without using traditional phone lines.

 Businesses often adopt SIP trunking to reduce phone expenses or take advantage of cloud-exclusive features.
 For example, a digital phone system is much easier to monitor with analytics tools that can track critical information about business phone calls, including frequency, length, audio quality and the number of missed calls.
 This capability provides the company with important data about how it uses telephone systems in day-to-day work.